Katie Broome |

 Trying to book a cheap flight for an upcoming family vacation?
 There are ways to save, from our favorite Southwest Low Fare Calendar hack to their Rapid Rewards and drink coupons.
-Flights may be more expensive than ever, but we’ll show you the best Southwest Airlines hacks to get you cheaper airfare next time you travel.
+Flights may be more expensive than ever, but we have the best Southwest Airlines hacks — like email promo codes, seasonal sales, Tuesday discounts, and price adjustments — to get you cheaper airfare next time you travel.

-Sometimes families can feel intimidated by Southwest.
-For example, what if you can’t find seats to sit together when it’s time for your group to board?
+Sometimes Southwest can be intimidating.
+For example, what if you can’t find seats to sit together with your family or companions when it’s time for your group to board?
 There are some pretty easy ways to make sure your flight is comfortable for everyone in your crew.
 It may require strategizing, but nothing beyond a bit of planning ahead.

-If you want to find more ways to save on your next vacation, check out our travel tips, then download the Krazy Coupon Lady app to get alerts whenever there’s a travel deal!
+And if you want to find more ways to save on your next vacation, check out our travel tips; then download the Krazy Coupon Lady app to get alerts whenever there’s a travel deal.

 1. Try the Southwest Low Fare Calendar hack if you have flexible travel dates.